lyteword/chspurgeon-tod/volume-7/psalm-147.md

 **Verse 19.**

-1\.God's people.
+1\.
+God's people.

-2\.God's Word.
+2\.
+God's Word.

-3\.God's revelation to the soul.
+3\.
+God's revelation to the soul.

-4\.God's praise for this special revelation.
+4\.
+God's praise for this special revelation.

 **Verse 20.** *He hath not dealt so with any nation...
 Praise ye the Lord.* The sweet Psalmist of Israel, a man skilful in praises, doth begin and end this Psalm with *Hallelujah.* In the body of the Psalm he doth set forth the mercy of God, both towards all *creatures* in general in his common providence, and towards his *church* in particular.
 So in this close of the Psalm: "He sheweth his word unto Jacob, and his statutes to Israel.
 He hath not dealt so with any nation."
 In the original 'tis, "He hath not dealt so with *every nation":* that is, with *any* nation.
 In the text you may observe *a position* and *a conclusion.
 A position;* and that is, that God deals in a singular way of mercy with his people above all other people.
 And then the *conclusion: "Praise ye the Lord."* Doctrine.
 That God deals in a singular way of mercy with his people, and therefore expects singular praises from his people.— *Joseph Alleine* (1633-1668), *in "A Thanksgiving Sermon."*